thomsonreuters/eessi-as4.net/output/doc/wiki/runtime/enterprise-readiness/configure-logging.md

 # Configure Logging

 The AS4 .NET Component uses NLog for logging.
-The logging levels can be configured to minimum: **Info**, and maximum: **Debug**.
+The logging levels can be configured to minimum: **Fatal**, and maximum: **Trace**.
 Further configuration can be found on the NLog support itself (https://github.com/nlog/nlog/wiki/Configuration-file )

-The sample NLog configuration file is named: `App.config`, below you find the default configuration:
+The **NLog** configuration can be found in the `Eu.EDelivery.AS4.ServiceHandler.ConsoleHost.config` file.

 ![app-config](images/app.config.png)